Tampa, Florida: 1880s economic prosperity

 In the mid-1880s, Tampa's fortunes took several sudden turns for the better.
-First, phosphate was discovered in the Bone Valley region southeast of Tampa in 1883.
+In 1883, phosphate was discovered in the Bone Valley region southeast of Tampa.
 The mineral, vital for the production of fertilizers and other products, was soon being shipped from the Port of Tampa in great volume.
 Tampa is still a major phosphate exporter.

 The discovery of phosphate, the arrival of Plant's railroad, and the founding of Ybor City and West Tampa—all in the mid-1880s—were crucial to Tampa's development.
 The once-struggling village of Tampa became a bustling boomtown almost overnight and had grown into one of the largest cities in Florida by 1900.

 Plant's railroad

-Henry B. Plant's narrow-gauge South Florida Railroad reached Tampa and its port in late 1883, finally connecting the small town to the nation's railroad system after years of efforts by local leaders.
+In late 1883, Henry B. Plant's narrow-gauge South Florida Railroad reached Tampa and its port, connecting the small town to the nation's railroad system after years of efforts by local leaders.
 Previously, Tampa's overland transportation links had consisted of sandy roads stretching across the Florida countryside.
 Plant's railroad made it much easier to get goods in and out of the Tampa Bay area.
 Phosphate and commercial fishing exports could be sent north by rail, and many new products were brought into the Tampa market, along with the first tourists.

 Ybor's cigars

 The new railroad link enabled another important industry to come to Tampa.
 In 1885, the Tampa Board of Trade enticed Vicente Martinez Ybor to move his cigar manufacturing operations to Tampa from Key West.
 Proximity to Cuba made importation of "clear Havana tobacco" easy by sea, and Plant's railroad made shipment of finished cigars to the rest of the US market easy by land.

-Since Tampa was still a small town at the time (population less than 5,000), Ybor built hundreds of small houses around his factory to accommodate the immediate influx of mainly Cuban and Spanish cigar workers.
+Since Tampa was still a small town at the time, with a population less than 5,000, Ybor built hundreds of small houses around his factory to accommodate the immediate influx of mainly Cuban and Spanish cigar workers.
 Ybor City's factories rolled their first cigars in 1886, and many different cigar manufacturers moved their operations to town in ensuing years.
-Many Italian and a few eastern European Jewish immigrants arrived starting in the late 1880s, opening businesses and shops that catered to cigar workers.
+Many Italian and a few Eastern European Jewish immigrants arrived starting in the late 1880s, opening businesses and shops that catered to cigar workers.

 By 1900, over 10,000 immigrants had moved to the neighborhood.
 Several thousand more Cuban immigrants built West Tampa, another cigar-centric suburb founded a few years later by Hugh MacFarlane.
 Between them, two "Latin" communities combined to exponentially expand Tampa's population, economic base, and tax revenues, as Tampa became the "Cigar Capital of the World".